 Jane Calvin Sanchez Piñon Ascent

-You are at the foot of the Jane Calvin Sanchez Trail.
-During the spring and summer months, bunch grasses and wildflowers begin to flourish as the hills flush with hints of green and gold.
-You're entering the south entrance, near the main parking area.
-Look for junipers and piñon trees and large inclusions of rocky andesite.
-As you make your way up the trail, don't forget to look back and enjoy the view of the Ortiz Moutains and the Galisteo Basin.
+You're entering the south entrance of the Jane Calvin Sanchez Trail, near the main parking area.
+Look for junipers and piñon trees and large outcroppings of rocky andesite.
+As you make your way up the trail, don't forget to look back and enjoy the view of the Ortiz Mountains and the Galisteo Basin.

 Piñon Juniper Woodland